0xhebi/BND-Recruitment-2021-CTF-Web-Security/Writeup.md

 <p>As well I tried accessing <b><i>/i/</i></b> but I only got 404.</p>

 <p>At this point I've decided to play with that input field with black box approach.<br></br>
-I provided printable ascii from pythons string library.
+I provided printable ascii from Python's <code>string</code> library.
 <br></br>
 And uploaded my test image file which resulted into this:
 </p>